CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

       * ``Create copy of the holder`` will duplicate the contact and apply the same blocking statuses to the duplicate as to the domain being blocked while the other domains and the original contact remain intact.
-   * *Block to date* – on this date, the blocking will be canceled automatically,
+   * *Block to date* – on this date, the blocking will be cancelled automatically,
    * *Blocking statuses* – select which blocking statuses to turn on.

 #.
 Apply the blocking by clicking the :guilabel:`Block` button